The Forestry Act

 The central government agency shall determine the methods used to protect and manage forests, prevent disasters and carry out rescues; the equipment used in forest protection; all aspects of forest propagation; and the rewards for forest fire prevention.

-For National Forest located within the traditional territory of aboriginal peoples, the central government agency shall make it a priority to advise aboriginal peoples community development associations, legal entities or individuals with reforestation and forest protection.
+For national forests located within the traditional territories of Indigenous peoples, the central government agency shall make it a priority to provide guidance to Indigenous community development associations, related legal entities or Indigenous individuals regarding reforestation and forest protection.
+Such guidance and management measures will be decided by the central government agency and the central Indigenous authority.

-For National Forest located within the traditional territory of aboriginal peoples, the central government agency shall make it a priority to advise aboriginal peoples community development associations, legal entities or individuals with reforestation and forest protection.
+For national forests located within the traditional territories of Indigenous peoples, the central government agency shall make it a priority to provide guidance to Indigenous community development associations, related legal entities or Indigenous individuals regarding reforestation and forest protection.
+Such guidance and management measures will be decided by the central government agency and the central Indigenous authority.

 Chapter V-I Protection of Trees